Skip to main content

 Sampling from the final model is hit-or-miss as it is prone to the likelihood repetition trap and it generates instruments one-by-one so it is common for instruments to be cut off or otherwise broken during sampling (indicating that sampling is increasingly a bigger problem than training for long-range sequence modeling).
 However, successful pieces are possible, and are musically far more diverse than the folk ABC corpus, with many pleasingly complex samples.

-The logical next step from generating short ABC folk tunes is to generate music in general.16 Since ABC is not much used outside folk music, there are no good large ABC corpuses appropriate for this.
+MIDI: hard, but not too hard?
+The logical next step from generating short ABC folk tunes is to generate music in general.
+Since ABC is not much used outside folk music, there are no good large ABC corpuses appropriate for this.
 Raw music is infeasible at the moment: things like WaveNet can generate excellent raw audio WAVs like musical notes, but the model sizes prohibit ‘seeing’ more than a few seconds at most, making them capable of playing musical scores fed to them, but not of higher-level composing—struggling to pass more than ~10s even with sophisticated approaches.
 So you could have a GPT-2 generating ABC which is fed into a WaveNet CNN, creating what sounds like real instruments playing real music, but you couldn’t have a single NN doing it all.
 Intermediate, more powerful than ABC but also not as demanding as raw audio generation, would be generating MIDI.

-First: turn binary MIDI into text ABC.
+Binary MIDI → text ABC.
 We can’t generate raw MIDI since that’s a binary file format which doesn’t play well with most GPT-2 implementations (although there is nothing in principle stopping operation on full binary bytes rather than text bytes).
 What if we create a text encoding for MIDI and convert?
 The most straightforward representation, the piano roll, represents MIDI as 128 distinct instruments per timestep (almost all always silent), which leads to a hopelessly enormous sparse matrix.
 There are several available tools for encoding MIDI more directly than piano rolls, and one of them turns out to be ABC itself!

 ABC-MIDI: still too long for GPT-2… The ABC-MIDI encodings are also relatively short.
-Checking with wc -w, MIDI files typically range in size from 10–50k characters equivalent; even with BPEs potentially saving some space (it’s ~10.7k BPEs17 per MIDI), GPT-2 simply cannot handle this sort of sequence (with many important long-range dependencies) with its standard context window of 1024 tokens, because it would only be able to see less than a tenth of the music file at a time and it would be completely blind to the rest of it, since it has no memory.
+Checking with wc -w, MIDI files typically range in size from 10–50k characters equivalent; even with BPEs potentially saving some space (it’s ~10.7k BPEs2 per MIDI), GPT-2 simply cannot handle this sort of sequence (with many important long-range dependencies) with its standard context window of 1,024 tokens, because it would only be able to see less than a tenth of the music file at a time and it would be completely blind to the rest of it, since it has no memory.
 If you tried, it would not sound nearly as good as the ABC pieces above, because it would be unable to do all the nifty repetition-with-variation of melodies, overall thematic structure with beginnings & endings etc; instead, it would probably ramble around, generating plausible music which, however, never goes anywhere and just sort of ends.
-And, as anyone knows, GPT-2 does not scale to larger attention windows as self-attention is quadratic in the window length (𝒪(l2 · d)), and 1024 is already pushing it for training, motivating the search for new architectures.18
+And, as anyone knows, GPT-2 does not scale to larger attention windows as self-attention is quadratic in the window length (𝒪(l2 · d)), and 1,024 is already pushing it for training, motivating the search for new architectures.3

 More Dakka

 Unless we use brute force.
-However, when training various GPT-2-1.5b models on our TPU swarm using the TPU research credits granted to us by Google’s TensorFlow Research Cloud Program (TRC), we noticed that a TPU can fit a model which uses up to 300GB VRAM before crashing.19 300GB—that’s quite a lot.
+However, when training various GPT-2-1.5b models on our TPU swarm using the TPU research credits granted to us by Google’s TensorFlow Research Cloud Program (TRC), we noticed that a TPU can fit a model which uses up to 300GB VRAM before crashing.4 300GB—that’s quite a lot.
 What could you do with that?
 How bad exactly is GPT-2’s scaling…?
-Quadratic (𝒪(l2)) ≠ exponential (𝒪(2l)): if you have some good hardware available, you may be able to push it quite far.20
+Quadratic (𝒪(l2)) ≠ exponential (𝒪(2l)): if you have some good hardware available, you may be able to push it quite far.5

 TPUs can train 30k context windows!
 We tried GPT-2-117M and it turned out a context window of 10,000 worked!
-Then we tried 12.5k, 15k, 20k, & 30k, and they all worked.21 (For comparison, Reformer generated great excitement for being able to scale up to 64k windows on single GPUs.)
+Then we tried 12.5k, 15k, 20k, & 30k, and they all worked.6 (For comparison, Reformer generated great excitement for being able to scale up to 64k windows on single GPUs.)
 These are wide enough to train ABC-MIDI files, and we could even generate small text-encoded images (since 30k = 1732).
 30k is slow, but not hopelessly slow, as with GPT-2-117M, we get 4 training steps in 2700 seconds (n = 1).
 A swarm of TPUs, like >100, would be able to train on a large corpus in just a few wallclock days.
 The memory usages are considerable, but not beyond the TPU:

 1. 12.5k = 45GB backprop